Baton (law enforcement): Blackjacks and saps

 The terms blackjack, cosh, and sap refer to any of several short, easily concealed club weapons consisting of a dense (often lead) weight attached to the end of a short shaft.
 A form of bludgeon, these use a handle to accelerate the dense core and transfer kinetic energy from the swing to it.
-The blow can be directed at any normal blunt force target, but delivered to the head induces concussion.
-While usually meant to stun or knock out the subject, head strikes have a high risk of causing a permanent, disabling brain injury or a fatality.
+The blow can be directed at any normal blunt-force target, but strikes delivered to the head can induce concussions.
+While usually meant to stun or knock out the subject, head strikes have a high risk of causing permanent, disabling brain injuries or fatalities.

-The terminology applied to these weapons can be imprecise, depends on the source and time period, and may refer to an improvised device accomplishing the same result.
-Blackjacks have long been a favorite of the criminal element as a concealed carry weapon, and are illegal to privately own in many jurisdictions.
+The terminology applied to these weapons can be imprecise, depend on the source and time period, and may refer to an improvised device accomplishing the same result.
+Blackjacks have long been a favorite of the criminal element as a concealed carry weapon and are illegal to privately own in many jurisdictions.

 A late 19th-century type is a wooden shaft about one foot long, with a leather- or macramé-covered lead ball as the head.
-This weapon is referred to by some sources as a "sap" (derived from "sapling" due to its wood handle), or euphemistically as a "life-preserver".
+This weapon is referred to by some sources as a "sap" (derived from "sapling" due to its wood handle) or euphemistically as a "life-preserver".
 The term "cosh" may also originate with this weapon, being derived from the Romani word kašt, meaning "stick" or "piece of wood".
 The term "blackjack" referring to a hand weapon is of unknown etymology, and the earliest text reference is 1889.

-A type used by 19th and early 20th century sailors for both self-defense and aggression was weighted with a lead ball at one or both ends of a piece of baleen, which was then wrapped in woven or plaited marline or codline and varnished over.
+A type used by 19th- and early 20th-century sailors for both self-defense and aggression was weighted with a lead ball at one or both ends of a piece of baleen, which was then wrapped in woven or plaited marline or codline and varnished over.
 Some carefully made examples were likely to have been used by a boatswain or ship's master-at-arms or ship's mate as a badge of office and discipline-enforcer, so some modern sources call this weapon a "bosun's cosh".
 The term "blackjack" is sometimes applied by early 20th-century maritime sources to a lead weight knotted or woven into the end of a short piece of rope that serves as a handle, though most sources would consider this weapon a type of slungshot.